abao1999/Embryos/notebooks/README.md

 # Notebooks

-Here is an updated list of notebooks:
+Here is an updated list of notebooks for reproducible results:
+1. TODO

+Here is a list of notebooks that are not intended for reproducible runs:
 1. mnist_cnn.ipynb - online tutorial for MNIST classification with CNN
 2. *classify_fluo.ipynb - adaptation of mnist_cnn.ipynb, using local data
 3. classify_fluo_pretrained.ipynb - transfer learning on pretrained model, using original cs101 drive